Chalet | 2 bedrooms | sleeps 4

 |Rooms||2 bedrooms, 1 bathrooms of which 1 Shower rooms|

 |Furniture||1 Sofa beds, Double beds (1), Dining seats for 4, Lounge seats for 3|

 The main house, Ledge House has the benefit of a tennis court close by, arrangements may be made to use the court from time to time.
 There is direct access to the beach and foreshore and whilst great for kids is not suitable to unsupervised youngsters or non-swimmers, etc.

-Uninterrupted view of the beach and sea/ Private garden/ Decking/ Pub Nearby/ Outdoor Furniture/ Washing Machine/ Well behaved pets are allowed by arrangement.
+Uninterrupted view of the beach and sea/ Private garden/ Decking/ Pub Nearby/ Outdoor Furniture/ Washing Machine/ Well behaved pets are allowed by arrangement at a small fee.

 The Beach hut is available 'alone' or together with the Boat House, quoted rates are for the Beach Hut, the Boat House is an additional £300 per week.

 Highchairs, stairgates and travel cots may be provided if requested at a nominal cost, if available and need to be reserved.